Card-Forge/forge/README.txt

 After downloading and installing a newer version of Forge you may want to move certain files from the older version over to the newer version of Forge.
 You should maintain your older version of Forge as a back up in case you make a mistake while installing the newer version.

-1) The /res/pics/ folder contains the card pictures, token pictures, quest opponent icons, quest pet icons and the booster package images.
+1) The /res/pics/ folder contains the card pictures, token pictures (mtg card tokens an quest pet/plant tokens) and the booster package images.
+Please note that the /res/pics/icons/ folder was moved out of this folder and placed in the /res/images/ folder.

+The /res/images/icons/ folder contains the quest opponent icons, small quest pet/plant icons (non-tokens) and some icons that are used by forge's quest mode.
+While several of these pictures ship with the forge archive most of them have to be downloaded using the Home screen -> Utilities -> Download Quest Images command.

 2) The /res/decks/ folder contains your deck files.
 You should copy over the files with the extension ".dck".